 Once you’ve decided to purchase or build a home, the process can seem endlessly overwhelming and you may not be sure where to even begin!
 TTMF is here to help.

 The first step you must take is determining your affordable price range.
 TTMF’s Pre-Qualification Process analyses your financial information to calculate your price range.A Pre-Qualification interview permits us to take an early look at your financial position.
 At this interview, you are assessed on the basis of age, income and existing financial commitments.
 The resultant mortgage amount you can afford will be detailed to you in a Pre-Qualification Certificate.

 Getting your Pre-Qualification Certificate eliminates doubt, second-guessing and unpleasant surprises.
 Once we have determined your affordable price range, you will be able to conduct a more focused house or land hunt, and seek out properties that satisfy all the requirements on your wishlist, without breaking the bank.

-Be sure to bring your ID, most recent Pay Slip and a Job Letter.
+Be sure to bring your ID, most recent pay slip, job letter and evidence of your other debts.
 If you are considering a joint purchase, both yourself and your co-borrower must bring this information.

 You qualify by satisfying our lending criteria.
 Some of our mortgage programmes require that you occupy only the mortgaged home.
 To qualify, you should: